ngrok/ngrok-docs/docs/using-ngrok-with/k8s.md

 ## Introduction

-The [ngrok Ingress Controller for Kubernetes](https://github.com/ngrok/kubernetes-ingress-controller) is our official open-source controller for adding public and secure ingress traffic to your k8s clusters.
-If you’ve used ngrok in the past, you can think of the ngrok Ingress Controller as ngrok packaged an idiomatic k8s resource — available as helm chart, configurable via manifest (using the `kind: Ingress` construct), and compatible with k8s best practices.
+The [ngrok Ingress Controller for Kubernetes](https://github.com/ngrok/kubernetes-ingress-controller) is our official open-source controller for adding public and secure ingress traffic to your k8s services.
+If you’ve used ngrok in the past, you can think of the ngrok Ingress Controller as ngrok packaged an idiomatic k8s controller — available as helm chart, configurable via manifest (using the `kind: Ingress` construct), and compatible with k8s best practices.

 In this tutorial, you will install the ngrok Ingress Controller and run a sample 2048 app with public ingress access and security provided by ngrok.